Skip to main content

 Therefore, testosterone replacement therapy in hypogonadal men may provide cognitive benefits through both direct androgenic pathways and indirect estrogenic pathways.
 Small-scale intervention trials in elderly men with low testosterone have shown modest improvements in specific cognitive domains, such as spatial memory and executive function.

 The variability in trial outcomes likely stems from methodological differences, including the duration of treatment, the specific cognitive tests used, and the baseline cognitive and hormonal status of the participants.
-The distinction between total and is particularly salient; free testosterone, the unbound and biologically active fraction, appears to be more strongly correlated with cognitive outcomes than total testosterone levels.
+The distinction between total and free testosterone is particularly salient; free testosterone, the unbound and biologically active fraction, appears to be more strongly correlated with cognitive outcomes than total testosterone levels.

 The neuroprotective potential of testosterone in men is linked to its ability to modulate amyloid pathways and support neuronal health through both androgenic and estrogenic mechanisms.